 The Michigan Shakespeare Festival

 The Michigan Shakespeare Festival is the premier regional event for those who revel in the elaborate language and bawdy humor of the Great Bard.
-This festival brings high-quality theatrical productions to Michigan year after year, drawing respected actors and theatre patrons from across the nation to the Baughman Theater in the George E. Potter Center on the campus of Jackson College.
+This festival brings high-quality theatrical productions to Michigan year after year, drawing respected actors and theater patrons from across the nation to the Baughman Theater in the George E. Potter Center on the campus of Jackson College.

 - In 2003, Governor Jennifer Granholm designated the Michigan Shakespeare Festival as “The Official Shakespeare Festival of the State of Michigan.”

 - The Festival features members of Actors Equity Association.

-2011, 2012, 2013 and 2014 Best of the Bard Winners - Encore Michigan Wilde Awards
+- Best of the Bard Winners - Encore Michigan Wilde Awards Five Years Running

 "I’m delighted to help spread the word any way I can,” said Dame Judi Dench, “Especially now, when arts institutions are facing so much peril."

 “…The Michigan Shakespeare Festival is smart enough to know it’s not about them, but about the community that comes together…”

 "To be a working actor is a privilege - to be able to do Shakespeare is an honor!
 Congratulations on your twentieth anniversary!!
 Keep up the great work!"